 What Caregivers Need to Know About COPD

 Living with someone who has COPD can be very challenging.
 Not only are there challenges in helping the patient with treatment and preventing exacerbations of COPD, but the condition can really limit the caregiver’s lifestyle as well.
+That is why it is important utilize the COPD caregivers support services offered here at NWH.
 Good communication between the caregiver, the patient and the doctor is extremely important.
 You have to keep an open three-way channel.
 This will help you figure out when you can manage a situation at home or when you might need to make a trip to the emergency room.

 Posted on: September 16, 2013

 by Dr. Harlan Weinberg, Medical Director of Pulmonary and Critical Care Medicine at NWH

 Medical knowledge and information management is crucial to the delivery of health care.